 Tape measures are one of those things that you never seem to be able to find when you need them.
 Fortunately, it’s likely that you have your phone somewhere near you these days, and now Apple is making it incredibly simple to use it for measurements in iOS 12.

-Yes, there are third-party AR apps you can install, but a new app called Measure will be built into the iPhone after it updates to iOS 12.
+Yes, there are third-party AR apps you can install, but a new app called Measure is built into the iPhone with Apple’s new iOS 12 operating system.
 It utilizes Apple’s augmented reality framework, ARKit, to measure objects and spaces in the real world with the phone’s camera.
-It can measure a piece of furniture or distance between points, and there’s also a level built in so it’s easy to make sure floating shelves or paintings are straight.
-The Measure app is only available on the new iOS 12 operating system, but it should work with any iPhone or iPad running iOS 11 in the future.
+It can measure a piece of furniture or the distance between points, and there’s also a level built in that makes it easy to ensure floating shelves or paintings are straight.
+The Measure app is only available on iOS 12, but it should work with any iPhone or iPad running iOS 11 in the future.

 Here’s how to use Apple’s new Measure app.

 How to measure an object with one tap

 After opening the Measure app, you’ll have to calibrate it first by moving the iPhone around in a circle.
 If you are pointing the camera at a square or rectangular object — such as a picture frame, poster, sign, or box — then it will automatically gauge its complete dimensions.

 When there’s an object to measure, make sure the camera is hovering directly above it.
 A yellow outline will appear around the object, which helps ensure it’s aligned correctly.
 You can reposition it by moving the camera around the device until it’s exactly right.
 Then, tap on the yellow outline and the measurements will appear.

 Tap on each measurement for more information — each one will show conversions from inches to centimeters as well.
 At the bottom, there’s an option to copy the measurement straight from the app to paste somewhere else, like the Notes app.
 Another way to save the entire measurement is to use the built-in camera button, which takes a screenshot and saves it to your Photos.